 It could also be the case that the installer who fitted your boiler (if it was installed not so long ago), is one of the growing group of independent installers who are loyal to only one manufacturer.
 For example, if they fitted Vaillant boilers, they would be called “Vaillant Advanced Installers”, i.e. installers who only install one manufacturer’s boiler, no others.
 This type of advanced installer may well be quite conversant (for repairs) with the brand that they install.
 This is definitely worth looking into.

 F.75 fault on Vaillant ecoTEC pro and plus combi boilers

-Our Vaillant ecoTEC boiler has stopped working and is flashing up an F.75 fault code on the small display screen.
+We have a Faulty Vaillant ecoTEC boiler which has now stopped working altogether and is flashing up an F.75 fault code on the small display screen.
 Do you know what causes this fault code and what needs to be done to fix the problem?

 The F.75 fault code on a Vaillant ecoTEC boiler is usually caused by either:

 Low system water pressure, where the needle points down to zero (no pressure) on the boiler’s gauge or display, may be the cause of an F.75 fault code being displayed on the boiler.